GLOBAL MARKETS-Global stocks, euro gain on debt crisis optimism

 McDonald's Corp (MCD.N) reported higher-than-expected quarterly profit, Honeywell International Inc's (HON.N) quarterly earnings increased 45 percent and the company lifted its full-year outlook, while General Electric Co (GE.N) posted an 18 percent profit rise that met Wall Street's expectations.

-The euro EUR= gained 0.7 percent to 1.3873 against the dollar, which slumped to a record low against the yen after breaking through stop loss and options barriers.
+The euro EUR= gained 0.8 percent to 1.3881 against the dollar, which fell to a record low against the yen after breaking through stop loss and options barriers.
 It was the dollar's biggest one-day decline in nearly two months.

 One trader said Japanese banks then stepped in to buy dollars against the yen at 76.00 yen.

-U.S. government debt prices fell.
+Government debt prices on both sides of the Atlantic fell.
 German Bund futures extended losses to hit session lows while U.S. benchmark 10-year notes US10YT=RR fell.

-Gold XAU= rose about 1 percent to $1,635.24 an ounce on the dollar's weakness.
-(Reporting by Wanfeng Zhou and Gertrude Chavez-Dreyfuss in New York; Emelia Sithole-Matarise and Christopher Johnson in London; Writing by Herbert Lash, editing by W Simon )
+Gold XAU= rose more than 1 percent to a session high of $1,636.99 an ounce on the dollar's weakness. ( Reporting by Wanfeng Zhou and Gertrude Chavez-Dreyfuss in New York; Emelia Sithole-Matarise and Christopher Johnson in London; Writing by Herbert Lash, editing by W Simon )

 * Data Storage Corporation merges with ABC Services Source text for Eikon: Further company coverage: